Does Fake Tan Cause Acne and Breakouts?

 Using these safer alternatives could mean that you get to enjoy a glowing sunless tan with minimal damage to your skin.

 Be sure to check that you can use self-tanning products if you are on acne medication.
-Some acne medication works to dry the skin, reducing the oil content.
-Using self-tanner on dry skin might cause your skin to dry out too much, and might leave you with a very unnatural-looking tan.
+Some acne medications work by drying the skin, thereby reducing the oil content.

 How To Use Self-Tanner To Hide Acne Scars

-You will first need to exfoliate the dead skin off of your face, and then use a self-tanner lotion applied in an even layer across your skin.
+You will first need to exfoliate the dead skin off your face, and then use a self-tanner lotion applied in an even layer across your skin.

 Tanned skin helps to disguise the indented scars and shadows better than fair skin, so a darker tan on your face will make the appearance of acne less noticeable.